kleelab-bch/FNA/README.md

 * Please refer to documents for Tensorflow Object Detection API at https://github.com/tensorflow/models/tree/master/research/object_detection
 * We used "Faster R-CNN Inception ResNet V2 640x640" downloaded from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md

-# Evaluation of the box overlaps between ground truth and the predictions
+# Evaluation of the FNA-Net
+This section calculates the area overlap between the ground truth mask and the prediction boxes and visualizes follicular cluster detection results per image.
-This section can replicate the figures that are presented in the paper.
+Also, it performs the hierarchical bootstrapping and visualizes its summary statistics and precision-recall curves of models.

-* Download FNA-Net from this repository
+* Download and install this repository
 * In the command prompt or terminal based on the user's operating systems, run
-  * \> evaluation/run_eval.py
+  * \> python evaluation/run_eval.py
   * Results will be generated in the evaluation/generated folder
 * Inside run_eval_final function in the run_eval.py,
   * overlay_two_model_overlapped_polygons_over_images function draws bounding box for every follicular cluster classified to be true in the image patch
   * bootstrap_two_model_polygons function bootstraps the samples.
 This can take several minutes.
-  * After bootstrapping, bootstrap_analysis function performs analysis such as plotting histogram, and precision recall curves
+  * After bootstrapping, bootstrap_analysis function performs analysis such as plotting histogram and precision-recall curves
-  * bootstrap_analysis_compare_precision_recall can be run at the end after bootstrapping samples from each model (MTL, faster R-CNN and MTL+faster R-CNN).
-It draws precision-recall curve for each model on the same plot for comparison.
+  * bootstrap_analysis_compare_precision_recall can be run at the end after bootstrapping samples from each model (MTL, faster R-CNN, and MTL+faster R-CNN).
+It draws a precision-recall curve for each model on the same plot for comparison.